 What is a Cultural Paradigm?

-Cultural paradigms are also theories of how something should be thought about.
-However, they are slightly different because the purveyors of a cultural paradigm benefit from their adaption.
+Cultural paradigms are theories of how something should be thought about — but in a slight twist from personal paradigms — the purveyors of cultural paradigms benefit from their adoption.

 Cultural Paradigm Examples